Stop wasting your money on natural remedies to treat hair loss

 However, the general public who are losing their hair—that’s 80 million men and women in the United States–often believe that these products actually do work to slow down hair loss and to re-grow their hair!
 They really don’t!
 Biotin, in particular, is very often recommended by even by physicians to treat progression of male and female pattern hair loss.

-The only FDA approved (or cleared), medically sound and scientifically proven treatment of genetic hair loss are: Propecia (1mg finasteride), Rogaine Foam (5% minoxidil), and the Capillus272 PRO Laser Device.
+The only FDA approved (or cleared), medically sound and scientifically proven treatment of genetic hair loss are: Propecia (1mg finasteride), and Rogaine Foam (5% minoxidil)

 So, while these natural based so-called “remedies” will not harm anyone, they certainly will not treat genetic hair loss either.